MicrosoftDocs/windows-driver-docs/README.md

 You can contribute to [Windows driver documentation](https://msdn.microsoft.com/windows-drivers) in a couple different ways:

 * You can easily contribute to technical articles in the GitHub user interface.
 Either find the article in this repository, or visit the article on [https://msdn.microsoft.com/windows-drivers](https://msdn.microsoft.com/windows-drivers) and click the Contribute to this topic button to go to the GitHub source for the article.
-* If you are making substantial changes to an existing article, adding or changing images, or contributing a new article, you need to fork this repository, install Git Bash, [a Markdown editor](./contributor-guide/tools-and-setup.md#install-a-Markdown-editor), and learn some Git commands.
+* If you are making substantial changes to an existing article, adding or changing images, or contributing a new article, you need to fork this repository, install [a Git command line shell](./contributor-guide/tools-and-setup.md#Select-a-Git-shell-environment), [a Markdown editor](./contributor-guide/tools-and-setup.md#install-a-Markdown-editor), and learn some Git commands.

 ## Repository organization